brewdo/brewdo/README.md

 1. Make sure you have a current system backup, and time to revert to it if things go horribly wrong!

-2. Put `brewdo` wherever you like.  `bin` in your home directory would not be a bad plan.
+2. Put `brewdo` wherever you like.
+Symlinking it into `bin` in your home directory while maintaining the script in your git clone would not be a bad plan.

+3. Set the `BREWDO_DEBUG` environment variable to `1` to enable trace messages.
+If things go horribly wrong, these will be very useful.
+    Please don't submit an issue without them!

-3. Run
+4. Run

         sudo brewdo install